vojtechkousal/final-project-1/README.md

-This is a final project of the first module of co-op dimploma program in web development at Tamwood Carreers, Vancouver, BC.
+This is the final project of the first module of the Co-op Diploma Program in Web Development at Tamwood Careers in Vancouver, BC.

-Vojtech Kousal 2025
+Vojtech Kousal, 2025